DEA Compliance Guide for Pharmacies

 For pharmacists and pharmacy owners, federal compliance is a persistent concern.
 Among various other statutory and regulatory requirements, pharmacies in the United States are subject to the comprehensive prescription-drug-related provisions of the Controlled Substances Act (CSA).
 The U.S. Drug Enforcement Administration (DEA) is the primary federal agency tasked with enforcing the CSA, and the DEA aggressively enforces pharmacy’s legal obligations through audits, investigations, and prosecution.

 Oberheiden, P.C.’s federal healthcare lawyers provide full-service DEA compliance representation based on a history of proven results in federal program billing and prescription drug fraud audits and investigations.
-Our lawyers and non-lawyer DEA compliance consultants serve as compliance counsel for pharmacies across the country, relying on centuries of combined experience as private healthcare lawyers, federal healthcare fraud prosecutors, and special agents with the DEA and other agencies.
+Our lawyers and non-lawyer DEA compliance consultants serve as compliance counsel for pharmacies across the country, relying on remarkable experience as private healthcare lawyers, federal healthcare fraud prosecutors, and special agents with the DEA and other agencies.

 7 Key Aspects of DEA Compliance for Pharmacies